Master’s in Data Science Programs in Kansas

 Studying Data Science in Kansas

-Another reason the KC area is humming for data scientists?
-The Johnson County Education Research Triangle.
-Dedicated to advances in areas like engineering, technology, animal health, biodiversity, and agriculture, it’s anchored by three University of Kansas (KU) and Kansas State University (K-State) institutions.
+Kansas City is also home to the Johnson County Education Research Triangle.
+Dedicated to advances in areas like engineering, technology, animal health, biodiversity, and agriculture, it’s anchored by two University of Kansas (KU) campuses and a Kansas State University (K-State) institution.

 Data Science Research & Initiatives at Kansas Universities

-Research activity is always a strong point in a program’s favor—after all, you want to be collaborating with lecturers who know their stuff.
+Research activity is typically a strong point in a program’s favor—after all, you may be hoping to collaborate with lecturers who know their stuff.
 For example, KU is supporting its campus degrees with laser-focused efforts:

 - Data scientists at the Center for Business Analytics & Research (CBAR) have forged strong ties with national businesses by tackling a large number of data-focused corporate projects.